By Doug Atkinson, Lone Star Region

 While HDMI is acceptable, DisplayPort is the preferred connection for best quality.
 Most modern computers and laptops provide both as do most monitors.
 Alternately, Thunderbolt 3 can be used.

 Some racers prefer to use their large television or use 3 monitors for a wraparound effect, or one monitor with a VR headset.
 Start with one good monitor and expand from that.
 I use a 3440 x 1440 monitor as my primary and a second monitor to the left for Discord, notes, and other references.
-Again, our Discord server has a lot of racers setups and discussion on what has worked and hasn’t worked for them.
+Again, our Discord server has a lot of racers setups and discussions on what has worked and hasn’t worked for them.